romegasoftware/GCP-Update-Firewall-Rules/readme.md

 ## Add IAM Policy Binding for Cloud Run Invoker

 You may add this permission to the project level instead if you wish to limit the scope of access.
-If you prefer, you can alternatively still utilize the `ORGANIZATION_ID` instead of a `PROJECT_ID`.
-The `PROJECT_ID` is the ID of the project that the Cloud Run Function will be deployed to in the next step.
+Alternatively, you can still utilize the `ORGANIZATION_ID` instead of a `PROJECT_ID`.
+The `PROJECT_ID` is the ID of the project to which the Cloud Run Function will be deployed in the next step.

 ```bash
 gcloud projects add-iam-policy-binding {PROJECT_ID} \